 “You need to leave.
-You are beginning to stop me from doing my job, and you are overexciting the patients, they need to be rested.” she snapped poking him in the chest.
+You are beginning to stop me from doing my job, and you are overexerting the patients, they need to rest.” she snapped poking him in the chest.

 “I will leave.
 Once you say you will go or until you agree to talk about this,” James told her.

 “Fine.
-I will talk about it, just as long as you leave now.
+I will talk about it, just as long as you are leaving now.
 Meet me at mine tonight.
 I finish work in three hours, you can come over anytime after that.” she told him.